5 Things to Consider When Adapting Your Data Center Strategy for a Successful Hybrid IT Environment

 With advanced planning, that agile, flexible strategy can also be streamlined and secure while serving business needs and keeping IT in its rightful position of technology leadership.

-EdgeCore Internet Real Estate builds, owns, and operates highly scalable, cloud-connected data center campuses, providing wholesale capacity to the Fortune 1,000, including hyperscale cloud and Internet companies.
-EdgeCore is currently developing data center campuses in Dallas, Phoenix, Northern Virginia, and Reno, with plans to develop campuses in additional markets.
-Each campus is designed to support over 100 MW of critical load.
-EdgeCore is committed to enabling the growth and performance of its customers across its highly scalable state-of-the-art data center platform.
-For more information, visit www.edgecore.com or follow us on Twitter or LinkedIn.
+EdgeCore Internet Real Estate is a preeminent U.S. developer, owner and operator of highly scalable, cloud-connected, wholesale data center campuses, providing solutions to the Global 2000, including hyperscale cloud and Internet companies.
+EdgeCore is currently developing data center campuses in Dallas, Phoenix, Northern Virginia, Reno, and Silicon Valley with plans to develop campuses in additional markets.
+Each of the Company’s five initial campuses is designed to support between 80 and 225 MW of critical load, representing total capacity exceeding 800 MW across the Company’s current platform.
+EdgeCore is committed to enabling the growth and supporting the rigorous performance requirements of its customers leveraging ready-for-service capacity and bespoke build-to-suit solutions across the U.S.